For Your First Year

 Academic Calendar

-Residence Life will contact new students about their move-in schedule.
+Residence Life contacts new students about moving in.
+There is a Welcome Week Team that welcomes new students the week prior to classes beginning.
 Use the Move-In page and What to Bring to Liberty for helpful information about living on campus.

-Martin Luther King, Jr. Day is a Day of Service; there are no classes.
+Classes are in session on Martin Luther King, Jr. Day.
+It is also a Day of Service.

 Common Stressors